 As a benchmark, the national average hourly wage for interns at the bachelor's degree-level is $17.20, with technical degrees typically higher than average.
 The highest salaries for bachelor’s degree-level interns were reported for computer science ($18.79) and engineering ($20.04) majors.
 Savvy students use sites like Glassdoor.com to compare intern wages across employers.
 Source: NACE

 While academic credit legitimizes an unpaid internship, in order to be identified as an internship, the experience must fit the seven criteria listed above.

 Summer is the most common time for internships, and when students tend to be most available.
 Oregon Tech works on a quarter schedule, so a summer internship would fall into the mid-June to mid-September timeframe.
 However, internships can take place at any time.
-At Oregon Tech’s Wilsonville campus, many students work while completing their degrees and are interested in applying their learning year-round.
+At Oregon Tech’s Portland Metro campus, many students work while completing their degrees and are interested in applying their learning year-round.

 When Should I Recruit?

 Many students plan ahead, but others are not ready to commit until closer to summer.
 You may hire summer interns as early as the previous fall, and as late as a few weeks before the internship begins.
 Keep in mind the recruiting schedules of other firms who may be competing with you for interns.
 Internships, whether they are for summer or other times, may be posted to students at any time.

 Who Should I Recruit?

 Students will travel for internships, especially during the summer, so do not limit yourself only to local candidates.
 Oregon Tech offers a variety of programs across several campuses.
 For the best pool of applicants, post your positions to students across the university.
 View our full list of programs and program directors.

 To ensure that your internship opportunity is seen by the most students, we recommend the following: